kevhen/CryptoCrawler/PITCHME.md

 - Amount of Tweets received
 - Amount of Tweets with pos/neg sentiment
 - Prices of Crypto-Currencies

 Then use them for:
 - Visualization in Dashboard
+- Ease the interpretation of the data
-- Searching News in those time ranges to <span class="pink">ease the interpretation</span> of the data.
+- Searching for News in those time ranges *(not done)*

 +++
 @title[Anomalies in Timeseries]